-Is your chiropractic care covered?
+Is chiropractic care covered by insurance?

 Extended Health Care (EHC) Plans

 You, like many Ontarians, may have an EHC group plan that your employer, union, trade or professional organization has set up as part of your workplace benefits package.
 If you are self-employed, you can purchase an individual EHC plan from various health care insurance providers.

 EHC plans are sometimes called supplementary health or supplementary medical plans because their purpose is to supplement provincial health care coverage.

 Chiropractic care is covered under many EHC plans as a ‘paramedical service.’
 If you and your family have EHC coverage through an employee benefits package, it likely covers chiropractic care.
 In fact, our 2019 Environics poll revealed four in five chiropractic patients surveyed have private health care coverage to pay for their chiropractic care.¹